kri6tika/Loan-underwriting/README.md

 # Loan-underwriting
-To create a term loan underwriting assistant for credit manager

 The Loan Underwriting System evaluates loan applications using predefined business rules and credit assessment criteria.
 The following demonstrations showcase the major decision outcomes.
+Click on the thumbnails below to watch demo videos.

 ### Key Features